pulsejet/memories/README.md

 The approach of this app is fundamentally different from the official Nextcloud Photos app, which is very lightweight and works entirely using webdav.
 This app instead maintains special metadata in a separate table on the backend, and thus can be considered to have different objectives.

 ## ⚡ Performance
-- Once properly configured, Memories is **extremely fast**, possibly even the fastest photo viewer there is.
+- Once properly configured, Memories is **extremely fast**, possibly one of the fastest web photo viewers.
-- On a server with relatively cheap hardware (`Intel Pentium G6400 / 8GB RAM / SSD`), loading the timeline takes only `~400ms` on a laptop (`Intel Core i5-1035G1 / Windows 11 / Chrome`) for a library of `~17000 photos` totaling `100GB`.
+- On a server with relatively cheap hardware (`Intel Pentium G6400 / 8GB RAM / SSD`), loading the timeline takes only `~400ms` without cache on a laptop (`Intel Core i5-1035G1 / Windows 11 / Chrome`) for a library of `~17000 photos` totaling `100GB`.
 The test was performed on Nextcloud 24 with `nginx`, `php-fpm` and `mariadb` running in Docker.
 - For best performance, install the [preview generator](https://github.com/rullzer/previewgenerator) and make sure HTTP/2 is enabled for your Nextcloud instance.

 ## 📝 Notes